Ethel Kamwendo Banda

-Ethel Timba Kambenje, popuraly known as Ethel Kamwendo Banda, is a Malawian gospel musician from Blantyre.
+Ethel Timba Kambenje, popularly known as Ethel Kamwendo Banda, is a Malawian gospel musician from Blantyre.
 She has released several albums and DVDs.
 She has won Best Female Gospel Artist (Malawi Music Awards) and Best Gospel Album (Malawi Music Awards), as well as Best Video (Malawi Music Awards).

 Background

-Banda was born on November 22, 1969, in Blantyre as Ethel Timba Kambenje to Frone Timba, a kachasu brewer, and a banjo-playing father.
+Banda was born on 22 November 1969, in Blantyre as Ethel Timba Kambenje to Frone Timba, a kachasu brewer, and a banjo-playing father.
 She grew up in a Christian family and was exposed to music from a young age.
 She attended St. Columba Primary School and later went to St. Mary's Secondary School.

 Banda started her music career at the age of nine with the Kamwendo Brothers Band.
 She later joined the Ravers Band, Wepaz, Mitondo, and Sapitwa, becoming a star vocalist.
 She has also performed with her brother Jack Kamwendo's One Mega Band.
 Her father, the late Kamwendo Phiri, was a banjo player, and she used to sing with her brothers, who later formed the Kamwendo Brothers Band.
+Her sister, Beatrice Kamwendo, also became a professional singer and dancer (she died in 2019).

 Gospel Music And Success

-Ethel was known for her electrifying dance moves, commanding stage presence, and distinctive voice.
+Ethel was known for her dance moves, stage presence and voice.
 In the early 2000s, she became a born-again Christian and shifted her focus to gospel music.
-Her transition was met with significant public criticism.

-Her first gospel album, Amen, was initially received with skepticism by fans.
+Her first gospel album, Amen, was initially received with skepticism.
 However, following the success of its lead single, the album gained momentum.
-Shortly after, she released her second gospel album, Ndiumboni, led by the title track.
-The album cemented her status as one of the biggest stars in the gospel music industry, with Ndiumboni becoming a crossover hit and the album producing multiple successful songs.
+Shortly after, she released her second gospel album, Ndiumboni.
+The album became a crossover hit with several successful songs.

-Arguably, her most significant success came with the album Mwatikondera, which achieved massive popularity and became one of the best-selling Malawian albums of all time.
-It was widely praised for its innovative, futuristic production, Ethel’s powerful vocals, and strong songwriting, as well as its multiple hit songs.
+Her most significant success came with the album Mwatikondera, which became one of the best-selling Malawian album.
+It was praised for its innovative, futuristic production, Ethel’s powerful vocals, and strong songwriting and as its hit songs.

-Ethel has continued to solidify her legacy by consistently releasing successful albums, making her one of the most influential artists in Malawian music history.
-She is regarded as a legendary figure in the industry.

-In the 2010s, she was awarded an honorary doctorate in recognition of her contributions to the music industry.
-With a career spanning over three decades, she remains a highly respected and influential artist.
+In the 2010s, she received an honorary doctorate in recognition of her contributions to the music industry.